Skip to Content

 // 1

-Both will return whether or not the feature is enabled or disabled for the active schema.
-If you wanted to show the global settings for all schemas within the environment, you could do so with this command:
+Both will return whether or not the feature is enabled or disabled.
+If you wanted to show the global settings for all schemas within the same environment, you could do so with this command:

 SHOW GLOBAL VARIABLES LIKE "sql_safe_updates";